jkz/lastfm/src/assets/content/bio.md

 #Bio

 My family name is Jesse Kwabena Zwaan.
-My Dutch mother safely delivered of baby-me on the 6th of December 1988, which make me 24 as of writing.
+My Dutch mother safely delivered of baby-me on the 6th of December 1988, which makes me 24 as of writing.
 Kwabena means this day was a Tuesday in Ghana, the homeland of my father.

 I was a bright kid from first elementary grade, which I skipped.
 It